-- Suitable for all ages and abilities
+Workshops for groups of all ages and abilities

-- One-off tasters, weekly sessions or residencies at your venue
+One-off tasters, weekly sessions or residencies at your venue

-- Staff training and development
+Staff training and team development

 The communal aspect of Gamelan music means it is instantly accessible to all levels from professional musicians to those with no previous musical experience!
 The range of instruments also provides an excellent opportunity for developing group compositions in longer sessions or to explore other related curriculum topics such as the work of Minimalist composers or group composition.
-The range of instruments also provide an excellent opportunity for developing group music compositions, sensory explorations and improvisation.
+The range of instruments also provides an excellent opportunity for developing group music compositions, sensory explorations and improvisation.

-Sessions can take place at the Gamelan base in Nottingham or the instruments can be transported to your venue for a residency -ideal if you have several or more groups and an option to invite neighbouring groups/ schools to book sessions.
+Sessions can take place at the Gamelan based in Nottingham or the instruments can be transported to your venue for a residency -ideal if you have several or more groups and an option to invite neighbouring groups/ schools to book sessions.

 Why not try…

 Gamelan workshops can be combined with dance workshops either traditional Indonesian dance or creative movement and the Gamelan could accompany the dance to form part of a performance.
-Visual arts from Indonesia including shadow puppets (Wayang Kulit), mask making and batik can also be combined to create a cultural focussed project.
+Visual arts from Indonesia including shadow puppets (Wayang Kulit), mask making and batik can also be combined to create a cultural focused project.